got

 When providing multiple cert chains, they do not have to be in the same order as their private keys in `options.https.key`.

-If the intermediate certificates are not provided, the peer will not be able to validate the certificate, and the handshake will fail. */ certificate?: SecureContextOptions['cert']; /** The passphrase to decrypt the `options.https.key` (if different keys have different passphrases refer to `options.https.key` documentation). */ passphrase?: SecureContextOptions['passphrase']; pfx?: PfxType; ciphers?: SecureContextOptions['ciphers']; honorCipherOrder?: SecureContextOptions['honorCipherOrder']; minVersion?: SecureContextOptions['minVersion']; maxVersion?: SecureContextOptions['maxVersion']; signatureAlgorithms?: SecureContextOptions['sigalgs']; tlsSessionLifetime?: SecureContextOptions['sessionTimeout']; dhparam?: SecureContextOptions['dhparam']; ecdhCurve?: SecureContextOptions['ecdhCurve']; certificateRevocationLists?: SecureContextOptions['crl'];};
+If the intermediate certificates are not provided, the peer will not be able to validate the certificate, and the handshake will fail. */ certificate?: SecureContextOptions['cert']; /** The passphrase to decrypt the `options.https.key` (if different keys have different passphrases refer to `options.https.key` documentation). */ passphrase?: SecureContextOptions['passphrase']; pfx?: PfxType; ciphers?: SecureContextOptions['ciphers']; honorCipherOrder?: SecureContextOptions['honorCipherOrder']; minVersion?: SecureContextOptions['minVersion']; maxVersion?: SecureContextOptions['maxVersion']; signatureAlgorithms?: SecureContextOptions['sigalgs']; tlsSessionLifetime?: SecureContextOptions['sessionTimeout']; dhparam?: SecureContextOptions['dhparam']; ecdhCurve?: SecureContextOptions['ecdhCurve']; certificateRevocationLists?: SecureContextOptions['crl']; /** Optionally affect the OpenSSL protocol behavior, which is not usually necessary.
+This should be used carefully if at all!

 type InstanceDefaults = { /** An object containing the default options of Got. */ options: Options; /** An array of functions.
 You execute them directly by calling `got()`.
 They are some sort of "global hooks" - these functions are called first.
 The last handler (*it's hidden*) is either `asPromise` or `asStream`, depending on the `options.isStream` property.